BlackNat5937/ccg2lambda_website_models/README.md

 # ccg2lambda Website for visualization models

-This is the website for ccg2lambda visualization models.
+This is the website for testing ccg2lambda visualize's representations.